EdDataScienceEES/tutorial-ellencrombie/index.md

 As you can see, the interactive map now displays data on the penguins (I have chosen to include species, island, and population) while also placing this data in a geographic context.

 Additionally, the markers on the map can also be used to display data, points can be scaled to respresent values such as averages or population size.
-In the map above population size is included in the tooltip info, let's see how to use a bubble map to chnage this and instead display population size s represented by the size of location markers.
+In the map above population size is included in the tooltip info, let's see how to use a bubble map to chnage this and instead display population size as represented by the size of location markers.

 ```r